obscraft23/SlimeChunkFinderAddonBE/README.md

 <img src="docs/explain.png" width=700>

 ## Features and Notice
 * No coordinate limitation.
-The code accepts 24bit numbers and will properly work within ~10M blocks from the wold origin in principle.
+The code accepts 24 bit numbers and will properly work within ~10M blocks from the world origin in principle.
 * The code calculates slime chunks every ~2 seconds to reduce the workload.
 Therefore, The viewer might be unstable when you move over chunks and/or move very fast.
 * The rendering is a bit unstable at the edge of the viewer.